 If you are using the Configuration Utility, use Create Local Bridge Window or Create Remote Bridge Window to configure custom wiring.

-Local bridge pin-out is configured by settings values of the following properties: IBridgePortDevice.DTR, IBridgePortDevice.DSR, IBridgePortDevice.DCD, IBridgePortDevice.RTS, IBridgePortDevice.CTS and IBridgePortDevice.RI.
+Local and remote bridge pin-out is configured by settings values of the following properties: IBridgePortDevice.DTR, IBridgePortDevice.DSR, IBridgePortDevice.DCD, IBridgePortDevice.RTS, IBridgePortDevice.CTS and IBridgePortDevice.RI.

 Virtual Serial Port Tools automatically validates the applied configuration and if it is invalid, you get an error from API.